 EDINBURGH head coach Alan Solomons admits his side are paying the price for his late arrival in the capital this summer.

-The South African only took up his new Murrayfield post in mid-August - just a month before the RaboDirect Pro12 season kicked-off.
+The South African only took up his new Murrayfield post in mid-August – just a month before the RaboDirect Pro12 season kicked off.
+That delay has had a knock-on effect with results as Edinburgh’s solitary win from four games leaves them bottom of the league.

-However, Edinburgh are hopeful that they can repeat last season’s away win over Cardiff Blues when they meet at Cardiff Arms Park on Sunday.
+However, Edinburgh are hopeful that they can repeat last season’s away win over Cardiff Blues when they meet at Cardiff Arms Park today.

 Skipper Laidlaw – who kicked the winning drop-goal on that day last year – has recovered from the knee injury that has kept him sidelined since the summer and the Scotland scrum-half will make his first competitive outing of the season.